-MUSM240 Curatorial Method & Practice (3 credits) In addition to designing an independent exhibition, students will act as a curatorial team to plan, design, and install exhibitions of student work in the Primitive Edge Gallery.
-(Prerequisites: MUSM190, ENGL102
+MUSM240 Curatorial Method & Practice (3 credits) This course incorporates best practices and curatorial theories when designing and curating exhibitions.
+Students will conduct research and curatorial applications in designing an exhibit.
+In addition to designing an independent exhibition, students will act as a curatorial team to plan, design, and install exhibitions of student work in the Primitive Edge Gallery.
+(Pre-requisites: MUSM190 and ENGL102)